Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Quantum spin liquid phases

 where, in the last step, we use Wick’s theorem.
 Defining the equal-time two-point correlator as $\mathcal{G}^{}_\sigma(\boldsymbol{r}-\boldsymbol{r}') = \langle f^{\dagger}_\sigma(\boldsymbol{r}) f^{\pdagger}_\sigma(\boldsymbol{r}') \rangle$, we can write

 By virtue of spin-rotation symmetry, this reduces to

 implying

 This reproduces the decay observed in Fig.~\ref{fig:decay_real_space}.
 To fully capture all the fine oscillatory features of the spin--spin correlation function, it is necessary to evaluate the complete integral over the Brillouin zone in Eq.~\eqref{eq:gx_1}.
 A detailed analysis of this behavior is left for future work.
+We note that all along the phase boundary separating the DSL and gapped state shown in Fig.\ref{fig:dispersion_all}(a), we realize a semi-Dirac spinon dispersion including at the multicritical point.
+These mean-field exponents should be compared with those in other gapless phases, such as a spinon Fermi surface state $(\sim r^{-3})$~\cite{Motrunich2005,Motrunich2011,Biswas2011} and Dirac spin liquid $(\sim r^{-4})$~\cite{Rantner-2002}.
+Since the semi-Dirac dispersion originates from a merger of two Dirac cones that introduces a length scale, i.e., the inverse of the distance between the two Dirac cones, it would be interesting to explore how the $\sim r^{-4}$ decay of the Dirac spin liquid transforms into the anisotropic exponents of the semi-Dirac state.